Evercoder/culori/docs/api.md

 Creates a mapping that applies _fn_ on each channel of the color in the _mode_ color space.

-The resulting function accepts a single argument (a color object or a string), which it converts to the _mode_ color space if not already there.
+The resulting function accepts a single argument (a color object or a string), which it converts to the _mode_ color space if necessary.

-The _mode_ parameter can be set to `null`, in which case the mapper will iterate through all the channels in the color's original color space.
+The _mode_ parameter can be set to `null`, in which case the mapper will iterate through the channels in the color's original color space.

 The _fn_ callback has the following signature: